-West of the Rhine knee near Wiesbaden lies north of Bingen in the form of a narrow strip, the growing area Rheingau, Just below that closes west of the Rhine, the largest German wine-growing region Rheinhessen at.
-South is the cultivation area palatinate with its easternmost vineyards near the Rhine.
-On the Rhine knee to Bingen flows the Near into the Rhine, which gave the cultivation area adjacent to the west to Rheinhessen.
-The Near estuary borders the Upper Rhine from the Middle Rhine.
+To the west of the Rhine knee near Wiesbaden, north of Bingen, the cultivation area is in the form of a narrow strip Rheingau, The largest German cultivation area closes just below this to the west of the Rhine Rheinhessen on.
+The growing region is to the south palatinate with its easternmost vineyards near the Rhine.
+At the Rhine knee to Bingen it flows Near into the Rhine, which gave the cultivation area bordering on the west of Rheinhessen the name.
+The near estuary separates the Upper Rhine from the Middle Rhine.

 The 130 km section of the Middle Rhine extends from Bingen and Rüdesheim am Rhein in the south to Bonn-Bad Godesberg in the north.
 At Koblenz it flows Moselle which gave the cultivation area west of the Rhine its name.
 To the north of this is the cultivation area, also named after a tributary Ahr, The small wine-growing region is largely identical to the geographical region middle Rhine, Here there are the tributaries Lahn, Wied and Sieg on the right bank of the Rhine.
 The last section from Bonn is now called Niederrhein (Nederrijn).
 On the Dutch-German state border, the extensive Rhine-Meuse Delta begins with the division of the Rhine (more rarely also the Rhine-Meuse-Scheldt Delta).
 This is the common confluence of the Rhine rivers (with the three main strands Waal-Boven, Nederrijn-Lek and IJssel), Meuse and Scheldt into the North Sea.